lazyrunner/Knowledge-Bucket/Latex/Single.md

 # Single Latex Documentation
 This documentation is to show how to write a report using a single latex document.
 The same can be achieved by multiple latex file but will be handled in a separate section.
+A sample Latex Template can be found [here](https://github.com/SudeshnaBora/Knowledge-Bucket/blob/main/docs/SinglePageStructure.tex).

 #### Author: Sudeshna Bora

+#### Application Used : Overleaf .
+But can work with tekmaker etc.

 ---
 ## <a name="Preamble"> Preamble </a>